Europe's blistering heatwave is ruining this year's harvest

 He's one of many farmers battling for survival after a heatwave and drought swept across northern parts of the continent, damaging crops from wheat to barley.
 Many German growers could go bankrupt if they suffer another crop failure, and too much rain in France is set to reduce output there.
 All combined, it's shaping up to be the bloc's smallest grains harvest in six years.

-The situation is so bad in Germany -- temperatures exceeded 30 degrees Celsius (86 Fahrenheit) for much of May and June -- that many farmers are destroying crops rather than attempting to harvest them, said Joachim Rukwied, president of farmers' association DBV.
-Crop failures in the EU's No. 2 grains grower, on top of last year's poor harvest, could bankrupt many growers, German agricultural cooperatives group DRV warned last week.
+The situation is so bad in Germany - temperatures exceeded 30 degrees Celsius (86 Fahrenheit) for much of May and June - that many farmers are destroying crops rather than attempting to harvest them, said Joachim Rukwied, president of farmers' association DBV.
+Crop failures in the European Union's (EU) No 2 grains grower, on top of last year's poor harvest, could bankrupt many growers, German agricultural cooperatives group DRV warned last week.

 "Several of our members urgently need help from the government," said Henning Ehlers, the head of the DRV.